 Above: A size comparison between the modified CIA’s RT/D-3 transmitter with the GRC-109A transmitter.
 Those hasp mounts, protective bosses and covers make the 109A appreciably larger, noticeable while trying to jam it into a field pack.
 The RT/D-3 transmitter is the same physical size as the GRC-109 transmitter (T-784).
 The RT/D-3 variant is the RT-3 but modified for the use with the GRA-71 code burst keyer.
 This one is also labeled MWO-39 which adds an RF choke from the antenna PI network to ground. (safety feature in case the output coupling capacitor fails putting HV B+ on the antenna.)

 A few GRC-109/109A transmitter “features” are noted.
 The transmitter antenna output tuning indicator is a #47 lamp across a 20 ohm resistor, this in series with the output to the antenna connector.
 This is really an RF current monitor since it is in series.
 With antennas with high impedance input, there is little if any glow from this lamp although RF power is being delivered to the antenna.
-A 1/2 wavelength (or integer multiple) wire is an example – it may seem like you can’t tune it.
-Some would attribute this effect to “erratic operation”.
+A 1/2 wavelength (or integer multiple) wire is an example – it may seem like you can’t tune it by looking at the lamp.
+Some would attribute this effect to “erratic operation” or “it won’t load some antennas”.
 To solve this, I carry an NE-51 neon lamp with leads soldered to it; I then place this from the antenna connector to ground, thus serving as an RF voltage monitor since the transmitter is developing a high voltage in this situation.
 This will glow brightly with the above antenna since the input to a 1/2 wave wire is high impedance.
 I also use this trick on my SCR-284 transmitter as well.
 Handy.
 With low impedance antennas (like a dipole or a 1/4 wave wire) the installed #47 glows brightly when tuned.
 Carry spares….